Froggo50/EDPBot/README.md

 ### Ban Command

 Description - As the name suggests, this command is used for banning users in a server.
-The person being banned must have a lower permission than the bot itself.
+The person being banned must have a lower permission than EDPBot itself.

 Command Usage - To ban someone, just do "edpban @(user) (reason)".